tundish/blathnaid/app/tale.rst

 some paste, and rubbing with a cloth, he could make out its meaning.
 "This one reads 'Cognition'", he declared.

 Then Fell took up his story of Ingomer.
-Recently he'd forbidden the Smiths from making blades or any edged tools, and arranged for his own Guild of Cutlers to be licensed exclusively for those items.
+Recently he'd forbidden the Smiths from forging blades or any edged tools, and arranged for his own Guild of Cutlers to be licensed exclusively for those items.
 Their factories were in a protected area near the Armoury.

+Fell had only contempt for the Cutlers.
+He said they were all blade and no tang.
-But the Cutlers did not understand the process of design.
+Tdey did not understand the process of design.
-They were all blade and no tang.
-So when the Guards got their new glaives, they would take off the head in order that they might beat people with the handle, since it was that much safer for all concerned.
+So when the Guards got their new glaives, they would take off the head in order that they might beat people with the handle, since it was very much safer for all concerned.

 And that was all that Fell would say, and he went back to his work.
 So Jack wandered over to where two groups of youths were fighting over a basket of cabbages.
 When the Guards arrived he headed off to the cellar for the evening.